-Before you start work with the TT cycles, inspect all machine parameters defined in ProbeSettings > CfgToolMeasurement and CfgTTRoundStylus.
+Before you start working with the measuring cycles, check all machine parameters defined in ProbeSettings > CfgToolMeasurement and CfgTTRoundStylus.

 The TNC uses the feed rate for probing defined in probingFeed when measuring a tool at standstill.

 When measuring a rotating tool, the TNC automatically calculates the spindle speed and feed rate for probing.